OmerBender/SLOL-Save-Lives-On-Live/websocket_server/README.md

 | `RESCUE360_DASHBOARD_HISTORY_LIMIT` | `500` |
 | `RESCUE360_DEMO_TARGET_FPS` | `8` |

-See `.env.example` for safe placeholder values.
-The server does not currently load `.env` files automatically; export variables in the shell or configure them in the service environment.
+See [`.env.example`](.env.example) for safe placeholder values.

+The server does not currently load `.env` files automatically.
+Export the required variables in the shell or configure them in the `systemd` service environment.

 ---